PranavPatil7/Fault_Injection_Framework/README.md

 The above line of injection code is for injection into the layer states with the particular configuration listed previously.
 Refer the READMEs in [conf](https://github.com/DependableSystemsLab/TensorFI2/tree/master/conf), [experiments](https://github.com/DependableSystemsLab/TensorFI2/tree/master/experiments) and [case-studies](https://github.com/DependableSystemsLab/TensorFI2/tree/master/case-studies) directories for further usage and experiments with the tool.

-### Contributing

-We encourage all relevant contributions - in the form of ideas, issues, bug fixes, code and documentation.
-Thank you for trying out and/or contributing to our tool.
-Refer the [contributing](https://github.com/DependableSystemsLab/TensorFI2/tree/master/CONTRIBUTING.md) guidelines for more information.